theo-armour/theo-armour.github.io/pages2/pacunion-and-compass.md

 The code of the site might be forgivable for an industrial company or a bank.
 Compass, however, purports to be a tech leader.
 The code of their web site home page in no way matches up with that expectation

 Later:

-The code of the agents page and some of the other pages is very different than the code for the home page - and has a much better feel to it.
+The code for the agents page and some of the other pages is very different than the code for the home page - and has a much better feel to it.
 The in-house development team is just eighteen people.
 It looks like most effort has gone into the apps and just some selected web pages.

-# Web page content
+# Web Page Content

 I also browsed around the various pages and have these observations regarding the content